-The new Federated Governing Board consists of 18 governors, currently made up of: 4 Foundation Governors, 2 Parent Governors, 1 Staff Governor, 1 Local Authority Governor, 1 Executive Headteacher and 9 Co – opted Governors.
-All of the governors bring with them a variety of skills and experience that will enable the Federated Governing Board to undertake its responsibility of ‘holding both schools in their accountability to all stakeholders.’
+The Governing Board is an overarching body for the Cornerstone Federation which consists of The Bay All-Through School and Niton Primary School.
+It consists of 18 governors currently made up of: 4 Foundation Governors, 2 Parent Governors, 1 Staff Governor, 1 Local Authority Governor, the Executive Headteacher and 9 co-opted Governors.
+This committed team of Governors brings with them a wide range of skills and expertise and make a valuable contribution to our group of schools.

 Meet the Governors

 Governors Vision Statement

 The role of Governors